 A zap of electricity can break apart the strong bonds that tie water molecules together, creating oxygen and hydrogen gas, the latter of which is an extremely valuable source of energy for powering hydrogen fuel cells.
-Hydrogen gas can also be used to help store energy from renewable yet intermittent energy sources like solar and wind power, which produce excess electricity when the sun shines or when the wind blows, but which go dormant on rainy or calm days.
+Hydrogen gas can also be used to help store energy from renewable yet intermittent energy sources like solar and wind power, which produce excess electricity when the sun shines or when the wind blows, but go dormant on rainy or calm days.

 But simply sticking an electrode in a glass of water is an extremely inefficient method of generating hydrogen gas.
 For the past 20 years, scientists have been searching for catalysts that can speed up this reaction, making it practical for large-scale use.

 “The traditional way of using water gas to generate hydrogen still dominates in industry.
-However, this method produces carbon dioxide as byproduct,” said first author Xining Zang, who conducted the research as a graduate student in mechanical engineering at UC Berkeley.
+However, this method produces carbon dioxide as a byproduct,” said first author Xining Zang, who conducted the research as a graduate student in mechanical engineering at UC Berkeley.
 “Electrocatalytic hydrogen generation is growing in the past decade, following the global demand to lower emissions.
-Developing a highly efficient and low-cost catalyst for electrohydrolysis will bring profound technical, economical and societal benefit.”
+Developing a highly efficient and low-cost catalyst for electrohydrolysis will bring profound technical, economical, and societal benefit.”